 • Have a stash of masks per person, so you always have a clean one available as you head out.

-After giving away over 100,000 face masks to Fred Meyer grocery workers and our staff and their families, we are currently producing a new line of KEEN masks that will be available to purchase at keenfootwear.com in June.
-In the meantime, if you have additional questions about wearing masks, reach out to us @KEEN on Instagram and Facebook. #TogetherWeCanHelp
+After giving away over 100,000 face masks to Fred Meyer grocery workers and our staff and their families, we made a new line of KEEN masks that are available now at keenfootwear.com.
+If you have additional questions about wearing masks, reach out to us @KEEN on Instagram and Facebook. #TogetherWeCanHelp